Styx: Shards of Darkness: Development

 The game was announced on 14 October 2015.
 Developer Cyanide confirmed that it would have a bigger budget and that it would run on a new engine.
 At the time of its announcement, it had been in development for six months.
 A new trailer was displayed at E3 2016.

 Reception

-Styx: Shards of Darkness received "mixed or average" reviews, according to video game review aggregator Metacritic.
+Styx: Shards of Darkness received "mixed or average" reviews, according to video game review aggregator platform Metacritic.
 Destructoids Nic Rowen scored the game a 7/10 with the consensus "Solid and definitely has an audience.
 There could be some hard-to-ignore faults, but the experience is fun."
 Leif Johnson from IGN gave the game a score of 7.8/10 saying that "Styx: Shards of Darkness is a challenging stealth adventure with just as much snark as it has sneaking."
 Jon Morcom of PC Gamer awarded it a 79/100 stating that "A mean-spirited character leads a big-hearted game; you're unlikely to dwell on its lore but its features combine well to create a satisfying stealth experience."